MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 Elastic tables do not support multi-record transactions.
 This means that for a single request execution, multiple write operations happening in same or different synchronous plugin stages are not transactional with each other.

-For example, if you have a synchronous plug-in step registered on the `PostOperation` stage of the `Create` message on an elastic table, any error in your plug-in will not roll back the created record in Dataverse.
+For example, if you have a synchronous plug-in step registered on the `PostOperation` stage of the `Create` message on an elastic table, any error in your plug-in <u>will not</u> roll back the created record in Dataverse.
 You should always avoid intentionally cancelling any operation by throwing a [InvalidPluginExecutionException](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException) in the `PreOperation` or `PostOperation` synchronous stages.
 If the error is thrown after the `Main` operation, the request will return an error, but the data operation will succeed.
 If any write operations are started in the `PreOperation` stage, they will also succeed.

 However, you should always apply validation rules in a plug-in registered for the `PreValidation` synchronous stage.
 This is the purpose of this stage.
 Even with elastic tables, the request will return an error and the data operation will not begin.
 More information: [Event execution pipeline](event-framework.md#event-execution-pipeline)